Jillian, my youngest, started making earrings years ago when she was in highschool.

 I was thinking some of you might like to learn how to make your own earrings.
 It’s certainly cheaper than buying it in the store.

-Plus, it's fun and you can make jewelry specific to your outfits.
+Plus, it’s fun and you can make jewelry specifically like gold bracelets with charms to match your outfits.

 And it doesn’t hurt that all your friends will be in awe.